marklogic-community/grove-cli/README.markdown

     grove new my-app

+You can see options for this command by running:

+    grove new --help

+For example, you can pass a `--templateVersion`.
+This corresponds to a branch or tag name in the template's git repository now - though, in the future, it may refer to some other named template version.

 ### grove config

 Generates or modifies settings for your application, based on prompts.
 This is the preferred way to manage configuration files.
 We plan to add additional functionality to it soon. **Run this command from the parent directory of your generated project.**

     grove config

+You can see options for this command by running:

+    grove config --help

 ### grove demo